luxonis/models/README.md

 ```

 ## Exporting
 We support export to ONNX, openVINO and .blob format which is used for OAK cameras.
+By default we only export to ONNX and you should use [modelconverter](TODO) repository for other formats.
 For export you must use the same `model` configuration as in training in addition to `exporter` block in config.
 In this block you must define `export_weights`, other parameters are optional and can be left as default.

+There is also an option to upload .ckpt, .onnx and config.yaml files to S3 bucket.
+To do this you have to specify `bucket` and `upload_directory` to configure S3 upload location.

 ```yaml
 exporter: